International Baccalaureate Board

 - The IB curriculum trains students in various aspects such as self-confidence, research skills, organizational skills, and self-learning.

-The disadvantages of IB Board
+The disadvantages of the IB Board

 - The IB board allows flexibility in choosing subjects making it very vital for students to make up their minds about the career they want to choose in the future and pick subjects wisely.